Nahika07/Problem-Set-2/lab-04.md

 3. What is the work and span of `get_positions`? (assume our more efficient version of `scan` from class)

 > **put in answers.md**
-The work is O(n) because n is the length of the input array for counts.
-And the span is O(log n) because it operates in parallelism to create the prefix sums.

 .
 .
 .